abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 them this way, there’s nothing we have to suffer over.
 Ultimately, we will understand that there is no experience or feeling we have to hold onto or be afraid of in this world, in this life.
-If we have our hearts set on peace, truth, contentment, and virtue then with that as a refuge, we don’t have to fear anything.
+If we have our hearts set on peace, truth, contentment, and virtue, then with that as a refuge, we don’t have to fear anything.
 When we commit ourselves to these principles and values, everything we experience throughout the day is easier to let go of.
 We can see through it all.